caoimheb/developing-data-products/README.md

 The project involves creating a shiny app.
 The finished application is available [here] (https://caoimheb.shinyapps.io/CourseProject).

 There is also a presentation pitching the app.
-This is available here........
+This is available [here] (http://caoimheb.github.io/developing-data-products/presentation/index.html).